Summer wouldn't sound the same without songwriter Ray Whitley

 5 years ago

 Inducted into the Georgia Music Hall of Fame in 1991, the year before The Tams were inducted, Whitley was just 14 when he formed his first band in Columbus, Georgia.
 At 17 he was introduced to music producer Felton Jarvis and publisher Bill Lowery, and began writing the Billboard hits that spark many summers-in-the-‘60s memories for Baby Boomers.

 In an interview a couple of years ago, Whitley remembered, "I was sitting in his [Lowery's] office and The Tams walked up to me and asked if I had any songs.
 I took them down to the boiler room and sang for them 'What Kind of Fool Do You Think I Am?'
 I guess they liked it."

 At the time of the interview, Whitley said he had lost most of his hearing and was "almost" free from his struggle with alcohol.
-He died May 5 in Gainesville, Ga. where he had lived, for a time, in a homeless shelter called the Good News at Noon.
+He died May 5, 2013, in Gainesville, Georgia where he had lived, for a time, in a homeless shelter called the Good News at Noon.

 By the way, two spin-off groups from the original Tams — known for the tam toppers they always wore — are still touring.
 No doubt they’ll be singing the Whitley hits with an extra sweet sound.

-Written by Susan Soper.
-Soper is the author of ObitKit™, A Guide to Celebrating Your Life.
+Susan Soper is the author of ObitKit™, A Guide to Celebrating Your Life.
 A lifelong journalist, she has been a reporter with Newsday, writer for CNN, and Features Editor at the Atlanta Journal-Constitution, where she launched a series called "Living with Grief."